CRT Object Detection

 Scene seed:

-Synthetic 16x12 image with 3 embedded objects (D-dominant, K-dominant, E-dominant).
-CRT feature pyramid decomposes into 6 scale channels.
+Synthetic 16x12 image with 3 embedded objects (mod-8-dominant, mod-9-dominant, mod-25-dominant).
+CRT feature pyramid decomposes into 7 scale channels.
 Per-channel edge detection.
-Kingdom classification colors each pixel by gcd structure.
+GCD classification colors each pixel by gcd structure.

 Batch Detection

 10 synthetic scenes.
 Per-channel edge counts.
-Kingdom diversity per scene.
-CRT provides 6 independent edge maps without any convolution or learned parameters.
+GCD class diversity per scene.
+CRT provides 7 independent edge maps without any convolution or learned parameters.

 CRT vs Traditional Object Detection

-FeaturesYOLO/Detectron: deep CNN backbone (ResNet/CSPDarknet, millions of params)CRT: 6 channel residues.
+FeaturesYOLO/Detectron: deep CNN backbone (ResNet/CSPDarknet, millions of params)CRT: 7 channel residues.
 No learned features.
-Algebraic decomposition.PyramidFPN: sequential conv + lateral connections (patented)CRT: 6 independent scales from modular arithmetic.
-Zero cross-scale.ClassifyAnchor boxes + NMS + confidence thresholds (patented)Kingdom: gcd(pixel, N) = O(1).
+Algebraic decomposition.PyramidFPN: sequential conv + lateral connections (patented)CRT: 7 independent scales from modular arithmetic.
+Zero cross-scale.ClassifyAnchor boxes + NMS + confidence thresholds (patented)GCD class: gcd(pixel, N) = O(1).
 No anchors.
 No NMS.
 Deterministic.TrainingImageNet pretrain + COCO finetune (GPU-days)Zero training.
 The ring structure IS the feature extractor.ComputeGPU-bound inference (FLOPs/frame)Integer arithmetic.
-6 mod operations per pixel.
+7 mod operations per pixel.
 CPU-friendly.Patent statusUltralytics (YOLOv8), Meta (Detectron2), Google (EfficientDet, patent US10832087)CC0.
 Public domain.
 Forever.

 Source code · Public domain (CC0)